rwjmoore/AndromedaFlightComputer/README.md

 # AndromedaFlightComputer
-Flight computer developed for the solid rocket Osprey, flown at the Spaceport America Cup in 2022
+Flight computer developed for the solid rocket Osprey and hybrid rocket Ouroboros, flown at the Spaceport America Cup New Mexico in 2022

 # Design Description: